 If there's been heavy rainfall, dirt and sediment drain into the rising waters of the Rio Grande River and quickly flood the low-lying natural hot springs.

-While we were at the Chisos Basin Visitor Center, we asked about conditions at the hot springs and were told the aptly named Hot Springs Road had been damaged during heavy rain the week before.
+While at the Chisos Basin Visitor Center, we asked about conditions at the hot springs and were told the aptly named Hot Springs Road had been damaged during heavy rain the week before.

-Despite the news, we drove east past Panther Junction Visitor Center to the intersection with Hot Springs Road, where sure enough, the road had been blocked for repairs.
+Despite the news, we drove east past Panther Junction Visitor Center to the intersection with Hot Springs Road, where, sure enough, the road had been blocked for repairs.

 A half-dozen cars had parked along the main road, suggesting their occupants had hiked down the road to reach the hot springs.

-I did some quick math on Google Maps and determined the walking distance to the hot springs was not much shorter than the more scenic Hot Springs Canyon Trail.
+I did some quick math on Google Maps and determined that the walking distance to the hot springs was shorter than the more scenic Hot Springs Canyon Trail.
+The latter was accessible from the Rio Grande Village about three miles east.

-It took us about three hours hiking 5.5 miles roundtrip to the hot springs and back along the Hot Springs Canyon Trail, which we had to ourselves.
+It took us about three hours hiking 5.5 miles round-trip to the hot springs and back along the Hot Springs Canyon Trail, which we had to ourselves.

 5. Hike to Balanced Rock

 We were in a compact car with low ground clearance, and I didn't want to risk damaging the vehicle or getting stuck up to 10 miles from Panther Junction Visitor Center.
+Most reviewers recommended an SUV, so we skipped this hike and photo op.

 6. Visit the Fossil Discovery Exhibit

 Eight and a half miles northeast of Panther Junction Visitor Center is the Fossil Discovery Exhibit at Big Bend National Park.

-The exhibit is free and available to visit at any time.
+The exhibit is free and open to the public at any time.
 It showcases incredible dinosaur fossils from the region that covers 130 million years.

 About 100 million years ago, a shallow sea covered the land that comprises Big Bend.
 Eighty million years ago, the top predator in swampy Big Bend was a 39-foot alligator-like creature called Deinosuchus.